Auckland New Zealand

 How do I get to Waiheke Island from Auckland?

-Waiheke Island is the most commonly visited island off Auckland and can be reached by ferry in just 35 minutes – it is definitely worth at least a day trip!
-Consider even staying a couple of nights at the beginning or end of your travels in New Zealand for a great way to relax and taste fine wine.
-Waiheke Island has white sand beaches, tiny villages, cafes, excellent wineries, and some very luxurious, unique small accommodations.
+Waiheke Island is the most commonly visited island off Auckland and can be reached by ferry in just 35 minutes – it is worth at least a day trip!
+Consider even staying a few nights at the beginning or end of your travels in New Zealand for a great way to relax and taste fine wine.
+Waiheke Island has white sand beaches, tiny villages, cafes, excellent wineries, and some luxurious, unique small accommodations.

 Don’t plan to rent a car here, either.
 Even the locals like to get around by golf cart or scooter!
 With plenty of ferries and easy access to downtown Auckland, Waiheke is easy to reach after your early-morning flight arrival or before catching an evening flight home to the USA or Canada.